germanfrelo/base-css-stylesheet/README.md

 > [!NOTE]
 > This is a **work in progress**.

-This is my Modern CSS Reset: a set of baseline styles that I use whenever I start a new project.
+This is my CSS reset: a set of baseline styles that I use whenever I start a new project.

 See the [source file](./base.css).